Introduction

 Photoselective nets (color shade cloth) change the light spectrum of transmitted light to influence plant growth.

-Therefore plant growth occurs much quicker than using green shade cloths and white shade cloths.
-The white shade cloth is commonly used for flowering plants.
+Therefore, plant growth occurs much quicker than using green shade cloths and white shade cloths.
+White shade cloths are commonly used for flowering plants.
 Dark shade cloth absorbs more heat, whereas lighter colors refreeze the sun’s energy.
-Green shade cloths and black shade cloths generally act as filters and deprive plants of sunlight.
+Green and black shade cloths generally act as filters and deprive plants of sunlight.

 Using color shade cloth on selected plants